quackexclamationmark/Archipelago-Setup-Tool/README.md

 I don’t plan to support emulated games like Super Mario Sunshine due to obvious legal concerns, but I might add a detailed setup guide for them later on.

 I don't own all the games so some game path can be wrong and lead to a "Path not found" but I'm trying as hard as I can to get the right path name.
-If you get this error, feel free to report it to me on Discord: quackdubs
+If you get this error, feel free to report it to me on Discord: quackdub

 ## Required Tools